 1. Deep Search - Only users with an admin account can see and manage this setting.
 Turning it on allows VSS to utilize and store person attributes and full-body/face images for improved people search.
-Additionally, you have the flexibility to decide whether to enable or disable VSS from utilizing and storing face snapshots based on your specific needs.
 The stored data will be recycled with recordings based on the recording recycle setting.
 Before turning it on, ensure compliance with regional privacy laws and obtain consent from individuals for using their attributes and images if required.
 Once the Deep Search function is turned off, Deep Search cannot function, and the Deep Search icon on the view cell for the VIVOTEK AI cameras will be switched to the Smart Search icon.
 Note that the setting will not be applied successfully if the software versions among clients and servers are incompatible.